 - Then, request permission again to sample the newly created data.

-- When sampling is required, Maia uses the data sampling tool, which is visible to you in the transformation pipeline.
-You’ll see this in the interface when Maia initiates a sample request.
+- When sampling is required, use the data sampling tool, which is visible to you in the transformation pipeline.
+You’ll see this in the interface when initiate a sample request.

 - Detect column names and data types.